smastrom/react-rating/README.md

 ![react-rating](https://i.ibb.co/sKpybbV/Schermata-2022-06-01-alle-23-43-29.png)

-In this case instead, all the SVGs will have the same fill color (inactiveFillColor) and `activeFillColor` will have no effect.
+In this case instead, all the shapes will have the same fill color (inactiveFillColor) and `activeFillColor` will have no effect.

 If you don't want the half-fill feature, simply pass an integer to `value`.